-Kratom has been under scrutiny since it became a widely popular herbal product outside of it’s native Southeast Asia.
-The DEA had marked it as a possible “concern” (as they had attempted with kava root) and when a case couldn’t be founded the ball was passed to the FDA.
+M. speciosa has been under scrutiny since it became a widely popular herbal product outside of it’s native Southeast Asia.
+The DEA had marked it as a possible “concern” (as they had attempted with kava root) and when a case couldn’t be found, the ball was passed to the FDA.
 FDA restrictions on import were just the start of the trials for this benign superplant.

-Kratom has a voice though in the form of the herbal community at large.
-Despite overwhelming support of the plant during the DEA’s comment period, it’s most likely that we will see more attempts to limit it’s availability for those who need it most.
-It’s not over yet and it may have just begun.
-Get involved with Botanical Education Alliance, American Kratom Association, Kratom United and find out how you can support it’s continued legality and accessibility.
+M. speciosa has a voice, though, in the form of the herbal community at large.
+Despite overwhelming support of the plant during the DEA’s comment period, it’s most likely that we will see more attempts to limit its availability for those who need it most.
+It’s not over yet; it may have just begun.
+Get involved with the Botanical Education Alliance, American Kratom Association, Kratom United and find out how you can support it’s continued legality and accessibility.

 Write your legislators.

 These are all the committees that have jurisdiction over the DEA.
 House and Senate Judiciary being most important.
 Message all members!